 At Parkside, student health & safety are extremely important to us.
 This is why our Student Health & Counseling Center is available to all students.
 The Center is fully staffed to provide you with preventative health programs, medical treatment and referrals.

 As US medical costs are high, the State of Wisconsin requires that all international students be fully covered by the University health insurance policy.
-For complete information about the Student Assurance Services International Student/Scholar Plan.
-The semester cost for an individual is approximately $600.
+You can contact the Wellfleet Student Health Insurance website for detailed information about your plan, finding health care providers within the Cigna network or printing a new health insurance card.
 Spouses and children must also be covered at an additional fee.
 You will be automatically enrolled in the health insurance plan and charged for this on your student account.

 The University also has a public Police department on our campus that prevents crime, promotes a safe environment and protects the campus community.